ScentVerdict Exclusive

 What is ScentArt?

-ScentArt is an algorithmic visualisation system that turns a perfume's note composition into unique fluid art.
-Each perfume's ingredients, concentrations, and scent families are mapped to colours and fluid dynamics to produce a one-of-a-kind visual fingerprint.
+ScentArt is an algorithmic visualisation system that turns a perfume's note composition into unique generative art.
+Each perfume's ingredients, concentrations, and scent families are mapped to colours and form to produce a one-of-a-kind visual fingerprint.
+ScentArt Liquid is the animated variant that sets the same composition in motion as a fluid simulation.

 How does perfume visualisation work?